 Pour the batter into the pan and bake for 45-50 mins at 190 degrees centigrade or 370 Fahrenheit.

 Check after 45 min with a toothpick to see the inside is cooked.

 Once done let it cool on a wire rack and you can slice it into pieces and wrap in a ziplock bag and freeze it.

-Some tips to make your gluten free vegan bread.
+Some tips to make your gluten-free, vegan bread.
 Make sure to use the right amount of baking powder – 2 tablespoons!
-To ensure the bread is light and fluffy, you need to use this amount, It may seem like a lot, but it works out well.
-Apple cider vinegar is and alkalizer with bicarbonate of soda (baking soda) that will create a bubbly batter for a fluffy bread, its crucial.
+To ensure the bread is light and fluffy, you need to use this amount; it may seem like a lot, but it works out well.
+Apple cider vinegar is an alkalizer with bicarbonate of soda (baking soda).
+That will create a bubbly batter for fluffy bread; it's crucial.
 You will notice the batter is runny, as the sprouts have already soaked with water.
-As the rice is raw it will absorb the moisture while cooking.
-You can line the baking tin mold with baking paper with a little oil or you can grease the tin mold directly and dust it with rice flour to make sure the bread can be removed easily after baking from the tin.
-To know if the bread is done, inserted skewer and when it comes out dry its done, may probably have a few crumbs stuck to it.
-If it comes out wet then the bread need more time in the oven.
-If you’ve kept your bread in the oven for the right amount of time and it’s still not done in the centre and the outside is becoming hard/burnt, then I would recommend covering it with a piece of baking paper to prevent the outside from becoming burnt, and continuing to bake it until an inserted skewer comes out dry.
-Once bread is done remove bread from tin mould to cool down completely on a cooling rack.
-You can slice the bread, before packing it away to store or freeze.
-The next bread we will make will be with chick pea flour and rice flour.
+As the rice is raw, it will absorb moisture while cooking.
+You can line the baking tin mold with baking paper with a little oil, or you can grease the tin mold directly and dust it with rice flour to allow the bread to be removed easily after baking from the tin.
+To know if the bread is done, inserted skewer, and when it comes out dry it's done, may probably have a few crumbs stuck to it.
+If it comes out wet, then the bread needs more time in the oven.
+If you’ve kept your bread in the oven for the right amount of time and it’s still not done in the center, and the outside is becoming hard/burnt, then I would recommend covering it with a piece of baking paper to prevent the outside from becoming burnt and continuing to bake it until an inserted skewer comes out dry.
+Once the bread is done, remove the bread from the tin mold to cool down completely on a cooling rack.
+You can slice the bread before packing it away to store or freeze.
+The next bread we will make will be with chickpea flour and rice flour.